eteq/pymodelfit/docs/start.rst

     python setup.py develop

-If you want to easily edit the source code and immediately see your changes in the installed version.
+Use the second option if you want to easily edit the source code and immediately see your changes in the installed version.